carlos6006/scud-dev/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## About Laravel
+## About SCUD

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+SCUD is a specialized web application designed for financial accounting and tax declaration purposes, targeting Uber drivers in Mexico.
+Our goal is to provide a comprehensive solution for managing your financial activities and ensuring compliance with tax regulations specific to the ride-hailing industry.

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).